On-call Crew Manager Braintree

 The Department

 The Department is made up of three clearly defined teams that work closely together to provide a comprehensive people offer.
 These teams include 1).
 People Systems and Transformation, 2).
 Employee Relations and Compliance and 3).
-Equality, Diversity and Inclusion.
+Culture and Inclusion.

 The Role